 October's local charity - Boys and Girls Club November's local charity - Monterey County Food Bank

 4 Week or 6 Week Beginner Series ~

 Perfect for anyone new to yoga!
 This course is a progressive series of classes to learn the foundations of a yoga practice.
 The class will introduce the yoga postures (asanas) in a safe, supportive manner - incorporating breath awareness and alignment in the body.
 We will also explore the many health benefits of yoga such as stress reduction.
 Reconnect your body with your mind and spirit to bring balance to your life.

 A dynamic practice specifically for students new to yoga or those who wish to refresh their fundamental skills.
 Strong focus on effective alignment with breathwork and meditation applied to posture practice.
 Class sequences are focused on a theme or goal posture to prepare each body in a step-by-step way to meet its own unique challenges.
 Students learn to integrate the actions required to create comfortable stability in the body and mind, while releasing habitual tension and inviting relaxation.

-Restorative Yoga ~ Learn to let go: release chronic tension, stress, and anxiety from the body and mind.
+Learn to let go: release chronic tension, stress, and anxiety from the body and mind.
 Restore the body from the inside out with supported postures and guided breathing.
 This class offers a deep state of relaxation; soothing the central nervous system.
 Appropriate for all levels and physical conditions.

-Dynamic Yoga ~
+Iyengar Yoga ~

-Yoga Flow/Vinyasa ~ This
+Yoga Flow/Vinyasa ~

 class focuses on the synchronization of breath and movement, flowing